-Miriam Austin is an artist based in London.
-She graduated from the Royal College of Art with an MA in Sculpture in 2012 and is currently studying towards a PhD in Fine Art at the Ruskin School of Art, University of Oxford (Studentship funded by the AHRC).
-Miriam’s current research explores the relationship between ritual, myth, ecological fragility, and the politics of the body.
+Miriam Austin graduated from the Royal College of Art with an MA in Sculpture in 2012 and is currently studying towards a PhD in Fine Art at the Ruskin School of Art, University of Oxford.
+Austin’s multidisciplinary practice spans sculpture, installation, video and performance, exploring the relationship between ritual, myth, ecological fragility, and the politics of the body.
 Over recent years she has shown work at venues including Yorkshire Sculpture Park, Wakefield, UK; Gossamer Fog, London; The Show Room, London; The ICA, London and Alma Zevi Gallery, Venice.

 Maria Gorodeckaya is a Russian born artist and DJ who lives and works in London, UK.
-Her work sits at the crossroads of writing, performance and sculpture as an investigation into the power dynamics within which identities are determined through both affective and affected bodies.
-Maria graduated from the MFA Fine Art, Goldsmiths University of London (Sept 2013 – Sept 2015)
+Her work sits at the crossroads of writing, sound, performance and sculpture as an investigation into the power dynamics within which identities are determined through both affective and affected bodies.

-Zaiba Jabbar is a moving image artist, award-winning director, independent curator and founder of Hervisions.
-With nearly a decade of experience of working in the creative, music and media her curatorial practice is an investigation into how people on the margins are using technology to create art outside of traditional formats, mixing high and low culture and making space for themselves in the digital environment.
+Zaiba Jabbar is an award winning director, independent curator and founder of HERVISIONS (est. 2015).
+With over a decade of experience in the film and media sectors, her curatorial practice is an investigation into how people in the margins are using technology to create art outside of traditional contexts and making space for themselves in the digital environment.
 Jabbar was curator in residence at LUX in (2018) and is a board member of Abandon Normal Devices.